Women's Research Assistance Program (WRAP) frequently asked questions

 No. Both part-time and full-time researchers can be considered for WRAP funding.
 The funding is only available to PhD qualified staff who conduct research.
 The funding entitlement will be calculated on a pro-rata rate of up to $1,000 per week for a full-time researcher for a maximum of 26 weeks.

-What happens if I return to work earlier than anticipated following maternity/adoption leave?
+What happens if the Primary Researcher returns to work earlier than anticipated following maternity/adoption leave?

-You must advise the department as you may be entitled to less funding than you were originally awarded.
+You must advise the department, as the WRAP funding entitlement may be less than it was when originally awarded.
 If this happens, the funding amount will be re-calculated and you must repay the department any received funds that you are not entitled to.

 What happens if there are unspent funds at the end of the project?

 You must repay the department unspent funds at project completion.

 Can WRAP funding be used to substitute the salary of an existing person employed to assist the Primary Researcher prior to the approved maternity/adoption leave?